ibm-cloud-docs/hardware-firewall-shared/configuring-firewall.md

       **Notes:** Freeform field to enter any note about this rule.

-4. Click on a rule to edit it or click on the plus sign at the bottom of the table to add an additional rule.
-Clicking on the minus icon will delete the rule.
+6. Click on the Overflow menu icon at the end of the row of the firewall rule to edit or delete the rule.
+Click the **Add rule** button at the right top corner of the table to add an additional rule.
 The rules are automatically validated as you enter them.

-5. Once the 'working config' is complete, press the **Update Rules** button to have the 'working config' applied to the firewall.
-The rules should take effect within two minutes.
+7. Click the **Save** or **Add** buttons to save the rule and apply to the firewall.
+The rule addition or update should take effect within two minutes.

 ## Common ports
 {: #common-ports}